hknd23/idcempy/docs/idcempy_tutorial.rst

    # order = order of variables.
    # inflatecat = inflated category.

-The following line of code prints the coefficients of the covariates.
+The following line of code prints the coefficients of the covariates:

 .. testcode::